 An Academy Profession (AP) programme usually lasts around two years, and was previously known as a short course of higher education.
 It includes theoretical tuition at the place of education and practical work experience of at least three months’ duration, either in Denmark or abroad.

 - Construction technician

 - Retail manager

-Graduates of an Academy Profession programme are conferred the title “AP graduate in” (in Danish: ‘AK’).
+Graduates of an Academy Profession programme are entitled to use the title “AP Graduate in” (in Danish: ‘AK’).

 A Professional Bachelor programme is a vocational programme that usually lasts 3½ years.
 It was previously known as a medium-length course of higher education.
 The programme consists of both theoretical and practical teaching, in which the practice or clinical tuition (in the health science study programmes) has a duration of at least six months.
 However, some programmes have longer periods of practical experience.

 The programmes can be organised in such a way that the final 1½ years, or more, can be used as a superstructure in relevant vocational college programmes, of which at least three months must consist of practical work experience.